minio/operator/docs/cert-manager.md

 ## Create tenant-1 namespace CA Issuer

-Create the Certificate Authority (CA) certificate in the namespace `tenant-1`, first create the `Issuer`:
+To create the Certificate Authority (CA) certificate in the namespace `tenant-1`, first create the `Issuer`:

 ```yaml
 # tenant-1-ca-issuer.yaml